fshchudlo/jenkins-slack-connector/README.md

-# This is repo is not for production running.
-This is just a quick sample for my article about creating Slack bots.

 # jenkins-slack-connector

-Slack app [built on top of Slack Bolt](https://slack.dev/bolt-js/tutorial/getting-started) to run Jenkins pipelines with Slack commands
+### This repo is for [my article](https://ordinarytech.blog/integrate-jenkins-and-slack) about creating Slack bot to manage Jenkins pipelines

 ### Configuring dev environment